Social Action

 Shalom Bayit, Adopt-a Family program

 Every year, Shalom Bayit (Peace in the House) assists Jewish clients who are in transition.
-They’ve fled abusive relationships, walked away from violence and have to re-build their lives.
+They have fled abusive relationships, walked away from violence and have to re-build their lives.
 Consider making a donation at shalom-bayit.org.

 Holiday Projects